publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stIII/ch51/m__us_usc_t49_s5128.md

         (2)  __Fiscal year 2016__  __.—__

-        From the Hazardous Materials Emergency Preparedness Fund established under section 5116(i), the Secretary may expend for the period beginning on October 1, 2015, and ending on November 20, 2015—
+        From the Hazardous Materials Emergency Preparedness Fund established under section 5116(i), the Secretary may expend for the period beginning on October 1, 2015, and ending on December 4, 2015—

-            (A) $26,197 to carry out section 5115;
+            (A) $33,388 to carry out section 5115;

-            (B) $3,037,705 to carry out subsections (a) and (b) of section 5116, of which not less than $1,902,049 shall be available to carry out section 5116(b);
+            (B) $3,871,585 to carry out subsections (a) and (b) of section 5116, of which not less than $2,424,180 shall be available to carry out section 5116(b);

-            (C) $20,902 to carry out section 5116(f);
+            (C) $26,639 to carry out section 5116(f);

-            (D) $87,090 to publish and distribute the Emergency Response Guidebook under section 5116(i)(3); and
+            (D) $110,997 to publish and distribute the Emergency Response Guidebook under section 5116(i)(3); and

-            (E) $139,344 to carry out section 5116(j).
+            (E) $177,596 to carry out section 5116(j).

     (c)  __Hazardous Materials Training Grants__  __.—__

-    From the Hazardous Materials Emergency Preparedness Fund established pursuant to section 5116(i), the Secretary may expend $4,000,000 for each of fiscal years 2013 through 2015 and $557,377 for the period beginning on October 1, 2015, and ending on November 20, 2015, to carry out section 5107(e).
+    From the Hazardous Materials Emergency Preparedness Fund established pursuant to section 5116(i), the Secretary may expend $4,000,000 for each of fiscal years 2013 through 2015 and $710,383 for the period beginning on October 1, 2015, and ending on December 4, 2015, to carry out section 5107(e).

     (d) __Credits to Appropriations.—__